COVID-19: Sanitation and hygiene for today and tomorrow

 - Work at the community level is continuing, with modifications to delivery approaches.
 The verification of Open Defecation Free Status (OSF) is used as an opportunity for COVID-19 message promotion.

 - Through its Executing Agency, ESHIP is focusing on IEC production and dissemination in prisons, workplaces, bus and train stops, hotels, health facilities and mass media.
+An estimated 1,526,351 people will be reached with handwashing with water and soap promotion campaigns

 - WSSCC is providing technical support to Implementing Partners as well as to sub-national government to develop response plans.
 The programme has also supported for the assessment of WASH in quarantine centres.

-- WSSCC's societal engagement partners, GIWA and Youth Ki Awaaz, have been using their social media to send out a series of messages on preventing the spread of COVID-19
+- WSSCC's societal engagement partners, GIWA and Youth Ki Awaaz, have been using their social media to send out a series of messages on preventing the spread of COVID-19.

-- WSSCC is supporting the Government of India on integrating COVID-19 in the national capacity building module on ODF-plus training for 600,000 swachhagrahis (front line workers)
+- WSSCC is supporting the Government of India on integrating COVID-19 in the national capacity building module on ODF-plus training for 600,000 swachhagrahis (front line workers).

 - WSSCC is supporting the UNRC in undertaking a socio-economic assessment of the impact of COVID-19 on the most vulnerable population groups.
 WSSCC and FANSA have been tasked to focus on people with disabilities and sanitation workers.